Sathvik-kota/Reinforcement-learning-for-continuous-authentication/README.md

 **Dataset-2:-** (Mendley dataset) This dataset is a publicly available dataset , particularly focusing on the interaction of users with the Mendeley platform .
 **Link:-**

+### METHODOLOGY

+# Data Preprocessing
+1. Preprocessing the Data In this step, data from 117 users is segregated into two categories: processing User , Corrupted users .I considered processing user id as legitimate and 10 corrupted users for corrupting the behaviour pattern of legitimate user for ensuring a proficient training of the model remsembling the real time behaviour patterns of an user.
+These user ids are taken during runtime .
+2. Creating Observations for Both Types of User IDs Observations are generated using two parameters, N = 8 and H = 3 .
+4. Creating Summary Features Summary features capture the core characteristics of each observation by computing metrics such as: Latency ( difference in time since beginning of last event in an obseration time since beginning of first event ) Standard Devialtion of time diff column (variability ) Typing speed of the user (Number of events / latency ) These features are essential for capturing core trends helping the model to focus on key differentiators between legitimate and corrupted users.
+5. Splitting Data of considered legitimate user into Training and Testing Sets To eval- uate the model’s performance reliably (70 30 etc)
+7. Feature Reduction using Principal Component Analysis (PCA) and  Autoencoders
+9. Creating Final Observation Set The final dataset is constructed by augumenting obser- vations from: Processing User: Represents legitimate behavior.
+Corrupted Users: Represents faulty or malicious patterns.
+10. Creating Episodes In Reinforcement Learning (RL) .

+# Model
+12. Model Implementation using
+DDQN:- An advanced RL algorithm that addresses overestimation issues in traditional Q-learning.
+DDQN uses two networks:
+*Evaluation Network
+*Target Network
+Training Process: Episodes are fed to the model to train it on legitimate and corrupted behavior patterns.
+Testing the test set of legitimate user combined with Corrupted Data of other users taken randomly suring run time

+# Hyperparameters
+State Size: 10
+Number of features (columns) in the dataset, defining the model’s input size.
+Action Size: 2
+Number of possible outputs (e.g., classify as legitimate or corrupted).
+Epsilon Parameters: (Control exploration vs. exploitation during training)

+Epsilon Start (0.1): Encourages exploration initially to discover new patterns.
+Epsilon End (0.01): Shifts toward exploitation as training progresses.
+Replay Memory: 1000

+Stores past experiences for batch training, improving sample efficiency.
+Batch Size: 128

+Determines the number of samples processed at once during training.
+C Update: 2

+Defines how often the target network is updated, stabilizing training.

+ Reward Function :The reward system guides the model’s learning: Correct Prediction:
++1 point for true positives (TP) or false positives (FP).
+Misclassification: 1 point for false negatives (FN) or other incorrect predictions.
+Purpose: Reinforces the model to favor correct predictions while penalizing incorrect ones.